jlelong/LaTeX-Workshop-wiki/Linters.md

-# Linters
+# Linting

 ## ChkTeX

-Once ChkTeX is installed, and the relevant setting enabled it is automatically ran on any open TeX documents.
+Once ChkTeX is installed, and the relevant setting enabled it is automatically run on any open TeX documents.

 ## Relevant Settings